Supabase MCP server

 Stats

-The Supabase MCP Server connects your Supabase projects to AI assistants like Cursor, Claude, and Windsurf using the Model Context Protocol (MCP).
-This standardized protocol allows AI assistants to interact directly with your Supabase project to manage tables, fetch configuration, and query data.
+The Supabase MCP Server acts as a connector between your Supabase projects and AI assistants like Cursor, Claude, and Windsurf using the Model Context Protocol (MCP).
+This allows AI assistants to interact directly with your Supabase projects to perform tasks such as managing database tables, querying data, and accessing project configurations.

 Prerequisites

-You need Node.js installed on your machine.
-Verify your installation by running:
+You need Node.js (active LTS or newer) installed on your machine.
+Verify your installation with:

 node -v

-If Node.js isn't installed, download it from nodejs.org.
+If you don't have Node.js 22+ installed, download it from nodejs.org.

 1. Go to your Supabase settings and create a personal access token